 2. Engage Your Baby While Awake

-If you are concerned that if your baby is sleeping more than usual that he or she won’t be learning enough new skills?
+Are you concerned that because your baby is sleeping more that he or she won’t be learning enough new skills?
 Engage your little one while he or she is awake!
 Consider more one on one play time and toys that are educational.
 Here are a few of our favorites:

 You May Also Find These Helpful: